pantor/griffig/README.md

 ```bash
 pip install griffig
 ```
 or by building it yourself.
-Griffig depends on TensorFlow 2.4, OpenGL, and Pybind11.
+For building, Griffig depends on OpenGL, OpenCV 4.5, and Pybind11.
 Will need Tensorflow 2.4, a GPU with NVIDIA GPU is highly recommended to achieve calculation times of < 100ms.

 ## Tutorial